 Back-up Dependent Care Program and Rec Sports Fall Programs

 According to responses to the Employee Morale Survey, one of the greatest challenges for employees right now is dependent care.
-The Back-Up Dependent Care Program, launched October 1 and aims to help.
+The Back-Up Dependent Care Program aims to help.
 If you're planning to participate, make sure you understand the tax implications.

 The Rec Sports Department has developed three unique youth program offerings for the children of essential UC Berkeley faculty and staff members.
 These engaging programs meet and adhere to City of Berkeley guidelines for camps and recreational programs, California Department of Public Health guidelines for day camps, guidelines of the American Camp Association, National Afterschool Association, USA Gymnastics, and USA Skateboarding.
 For specific program information and registration details, please see their website.